Ash Baker

-Ashley Thomas Baker (born 30 October 1996) is a Welsh professional footballer who plays as a defender for The New Saints of the Cymru Premier.
-He is a Wales Under-21 international.
+Ashley Thomas Baker (born 30 October 1996) is a Welsh professional footballer who plays as a defender for Cymru Premier club Penybont.

 Club career

 Sheffield Wednesday

 Born in Bridgend, Baker began his career as a youth player with Cardiff City at under-14 level.
 He was released by the club in January 2017, signing his first professional contract for Sheffield Wednesday in the same month.